Fa-Coyote/pan-cancer-biomarker-screen/README.md

-A self-contained R script demonstrating a meta-analysis approach to screening for genes that are consistently dysregulated across multiple cancer types — the same general logic behind pan-cancer prognostic biomarker discovery work I have contributed to as a co-author (screening genes such as *FAM72B*, *CDK5R1*, *SERPINE1*, and *CISH* across twelve cancer types).
+A self-contained R script demonstrating a meta-analysis approach to screening for genes that are consistently dysregulated across multiple cancer types.
+This mirrors the general logic behind a pan-cancer prognostic biomarker discovery study I co-authored, currently under journal review and not yet public — so this demo intentionally uses simulated data and generic gene labels rather than any real findings from that manuscript.

-**This script uses simulated, randomly generated expression data, not real patient data or any third-party code.** It was written from scratch to illustrate the method, since the original study's data and code were produced collaboratively and are not mine to share.
+**This script uses simulated, randomly generated expression data, not real patient data, real gene identities, or any third-party code.** It was written from scratch to illustrate the method only.

 ## What it does